If you would like to book an assessment, please complete the online booking form.

 - Work-place and individual assessment: please contact us for a quote

 - Performance Coaching: Hourly rate of £85 - please contact us to discuss your requirements

 - Follow up sessions - 1 hour face-to-face: £85

 - Follow up sessions - 2 half-hour telephone sessions: £85

 - Group bookings for educational institutions, please contact us for a quote

 - Medico-legal, Tribunals, Court attendance, please enquire.

 For individual assessments, we usually request you to travel to the nearest, appropriate Occupational Therapist.
-However we can travel to you upon request.
-A flat rate for travel costs of £100 is charged for journeys within a 40 mile radius.
+However, we can travel to you upon request.
+Please enquire for a quote for travel costs.

 You can book online and pay by credit/debit card, or we can accept payment by bank transfer or cheque.

 We endeavour to provide you with a comprehensive, helpful service.
 Our assessment fees are inclusive.
 There are no hidden costs associated with assessment, written report, GP letter (if required) and a follow up phone call to see how you are getting on with our recommendations.